pslucas0212/Part-3-Preparing-Content-on-Satellite/README.md

 ![Enabled Repositories](/images/sat19.png)

-Repeat the steps above to enable the other RHEL 8 repositories
+Repeat the steps above to enable the other RHEL 8 repositories.
+When you are finished, the Satellite console should look like the screen shot below.

 ![All RHEL 8 Enabled Repositories](/images/sat20.png)